 There’s a promenade along the Syr Darya; Baku it is not, but it’s pleasant enough for an evening stroll (bring mosquito spray), even if the lackluster flow of the shrimp Syr Darya is a constant, gloomy reminder of our global ecological crisis.

 Urban explorers can find more reminders of Tsarist times, Modernist apartment buildings, a Soviet frieze of the Young Pioneer movement, and a number of statues commemorating the region’s history and notable personalities.
-The astronaut is worth seeking out.

 The regional museum is large and has seen a substantial recent renovation; it has the best displays we have seen so far in the country.
 It still follows the classic chronological structure of all of Kazakhstan’s regional museums, with rooms dedicated to prehistory, the natural environment, and then history from medieval times to the present, ending in the obligatory Nazarbayev hagiography.